Profile Projectors / Shadowgraphs

 In addition, regular calibration is required to confirm that the accuracy is as specified.
 An optical comparator’s calibration cycle is 6 months to 3 years.
 As with maintenance, calibration is generally performed locally.

-Benefits of Profile Projectors (Optical Comparators)
+Benefits of Profile Projectors / Shadowgraphs

 A primary feature of optical comparators is that they have two dimensional measurement capabilities (X and Y directions), unlike hand tools such as micrometers, vernier calipers or height/depth gauges, which are limited to measurement in only one direction at a time.